Data Manipulation

 All available experimental data in the Toolbox is located in the “Data module”.
 Along with the databases, this module also contains chemicals-rich inventories.

 Databases – contain chemicals with ID information (CAS, Name, SMILES), experimental data and supporting information (metadata).
 The databases are grouped according to the data availability.
-If a database consists of data for different endpoints, the database will be located into more than one section (e.g. ECHA CHEM database)
+If a database consists of data for different endpoints, the database will be located into more than one section (e.g. ECHA REACH database)

 Inventories – contain chemicals with ID information.
 No experimental data is available in the inventories.